On optimal cloning and incompatibility: Quantifying incomptibility via a measurement-and-reconstruction protocol

+While the optimal measurement and reconstruction strategy that attains $\mathbb{F}_{\rm opt}$ is not known in general, for such mutually unbiased bases (MUBs), we show that projective measurements are optimal in the sense that they achieve the lower bound given in Eq.~\eqref{eq:F_bound}.
+The formal statement and proof of this fact are given below.

-\section{Optimal measurement and reconstruction strategy for MUBs}
+\subsection{Optimal measurement and reconstruction strategy for MUBs}

-\begin{lemma} For an ensemble of states comprising vectors from a set $\Pi$ of $N$ mutually unbiased bases (MUBs), the optimal fidelity $\mathbb{F}_{\rm opt}$ defined in Eq.~\eqref{eq: f_max} is achieved by a projective measurement, with the measurement basis chosen to be any of the bases in the set $\cS$. \end{lemma}
+\begin{lemma} For an ensemble of states comprising vectors from a set $\Pi$ of $N$ mutually unbiased bases (MUBs), the optimal fidelity $\mathbb{F}_{\rm opt}$ defined in Eq.~\eqref{eq: f_max} is achieved by a projective measurement, with the measurement basis chosen to be any of the bases in the set $\cS$ where $\cS$ is the set of eigenstates of the operators in $\Pi$ . \end{lemma}

 \begin{proof} Recall that for a pair of mutually unbiased bases, $\Pi_{j}, \Pi_{l}$, $\tr(\Pi^i_j\Pi^k_j)=\delta_{ik}$, and for $ j\neq l$, $\tr(\Pi^i_j\Pi^k_l)=\frac{1}{d}$.
 Define a measurement $\cM$ with the rank-one projectors $\{M_a = \Pi^a_1 \}$ which are simply the basis vectors of the first basis $\Pi_{1}$ in the mutually unbiased set.
 Similarly we choose the reconstruction strategy given by $\sigma_a = \Pi^{a}_{1}$.
 Then the average fidelity can be computed as,